stat545ubc-2025/mini-data-analysis1-zaralipour/README.md

 ## How to Use This Repository

 1. **Milestone 1**: Open `mini-data-analysis1.md` to see the complete exploratory analysis
-2. **Milestone 2**: Open `mini-data-analysis2.Rmd` in RStudio to run the advanced statistical analysis
+2. **Milestone 2**: Open `mini-data-analysis2.md` to see the complete statistical analysis, or `mini-data-analysis2.Rmd` in RStudio to run the code
 3. Check the `mini-data-analysis1_files/figure-gfm/` directory for all plots from Milestone 1
+4. Check the `output/` directory for CSV and RDS files from Milestone 2
-4. All code should run without errors
+5. All code should run without errors

 ## Dependencies